OpenGrade

 Check Orchestrator

-Manages the full check lifecycle: create request, generate tenant verification link, email delivery, wait for bank auth, trigger scoring, and deliver results.
+Manages the full check lifecycle: create request, send applicant verification link, wait for bank auth, trigger scoring, and deliver results.

 Scoring Engine

 Stateless computation.
-Receives normalized financial data, applies the tenant scoring model, and outputs a score with contributing factors.
+Receives normalized financial data, applies the 7-factor weighted model, and returns a score with contributing factors.
 No side effects, no storage.

 Audit Logger